Financial Aid and Billing

 All new students are invited to visit the Student Services NSO Hospitality Center that will be located in the Ryan Library on Saturday, August 27.
 You can meet your SFS Advisor, ask questions about your financial aid, learn about scholarship opportunities, apply for student or parent loans, and more between noon and 3 p.m.
 Visit us on Saturday and be eligible to enter a SFS drawing for some fun prizes!

 How is my financial aid determined?

 Your financial aid awards from PLNU may include both federal and state assistance (grants and loans) and institutional scholarships and grants.
 Eligibility for federal and state grants is based on information submitted on the Free Application for Federal Student Aid (FAFSA).
 The types and amounts of federal and state aid are based on financial need and, in the case of Cal Grants, academic criteria.
-These criteria are set by the government not by PLNU.
 In addition to federal and state aid, PLNU makes institutional awards to students meeting certain academic and other criteria.

-If you do not plan to file a 2013-14 FAFSA please notify the SFS office as soon as possible.
+If you do not plan to file a 2016-17 FAFSA, please notify the SFS office as soon as possible.

 When will I see a complete picture of my student account and financial aid information?

 You will receive a mailing from PLNU around July 1, which will include the following:

 - Statement of Account, which contains a list of the fall semester classes for which you are registered, your fall semester charges, and any fall semester financial aid that has been awarded to you.
 This is your bill for the fall semester.
 Note: All subsequent bills will be sent to the student's PLNU email address.